-We have a clear Being Open and Duty of Candour Policy.
+We have a clear Being Open and Duty of Candour Policy which can be found here.
 This is easily available to all staff on our website.
 This Policy sets out the procedure to follow if an incident causes harm of such severity that it meets the Duty of Candour threshold.